Mars0617/BotsCryOut/README.md

 ## Additional Sections

-- If it is at all helpful, I have also provided a folder containing SQL text in regards to each table.
-The folder is called "Table SQL files"
+If it is at all helpful, I have also provided a folder containing SQL text in regards to each table.
+The folder is called "database SQL files" that was an exported database exported from MYSQL
-- in case this read me cannot be opened through Github, I will be adding it to my file as well.